singh-nishi/grid-component/README.md

 Your library name:
 Git repository url:

-## After taht add or edit *.ts files in the src/ directory and run:
+## After that add or edit *.ts files in the src/ directory and run:
 npm run build
 to automatically create all *.js, *.d.ts and *.metadata.json files in the dist directory